-In this third post in an occasional series questioning some of the basics of paediatric assessment, we are going to look at measuring temperature in children.
-It’s one of the few vital signs that parents measure themselves before even coming into the emergency department.
-But just how accurate is their assessment?
+In this third post in an occasional series questioning some of the basics of paediatric assessment, we will look at measuring temperature in children.
+It’s one of the few vital signs that parents measure themselves before entering the emergency department.
+But how accurate is their assessment?

-When a neonate is brought into the department it can really make a difference if their temperature is normal or just a few points of a degree over.
-Those extra digits may mean the difference between a watchful eye and careful safety netting and a full septic workup.
-When a 2-year-old is brought in following a seizure, the presence of a fever may mean you are less likely to do a full work-up.
+When a neonate is brought into the department, it can make a difference if their temperature is normal or just a few points of a degree over.
+Those extra digits may mean the difference between a watchful eye, careful safety netting, and a full septic workup.
+When a 2-year-old is brought in following a seizure, a fever may mean you are less likely to do a full workup.
 (Editors note: though afebrile febrile seizures can occur).

 Everybody’s got the fever, that is something you all know